Auto-correlative weak-value amplification under strong noise background: Theory

 \subsection{The standard WVA technique}

-Let us briefly review the standard WVA technique of Ref.~\cite{PhysRevLett.105.010405} with a two-level system in a quantum state $\ket{\Phi_{}}$ and a measurement device represented by a temporal pointer $\ket{\Psi_{}}$ to estimate a time delay.
+Let us briefly review the standard WVA technique of Ref.~\cite{PhysRevLett.105.010405} with a two-level system (corresponding to the polarization state of the beam) in a quantum state $\ket{\Phi_{}}$ and a measurement device represented by a temporal pointer $\ket{\Psi_{}}$ to estimate a time delay.
 The scheme is shown in Fig.~\ref{Fig:Schemes_model1}.
 First, the system is pre-selected into a polarized state